DM872/dm872.github.io/_assignments/vrptw.md

 generation delivered during the course (the bin packing example), implement in Pyhton a Column Generation procedure, computing an optimal solution to the linear relaxation of the master problem, by adding the route having the most negative reduced cost, at every iteration.
-Use the solution you found in Task 2, as the initial columns.
+As the initial columns, use the ones provided in the data below.
 Describe, in details the different steps implied by the Column Generation Procedure and report a plot that shows the trend of the value of the pricing problem and the derived dual bound to the master problem.